Impact of facial landmark localization on facial expression recognition: Background and scope

-All these approaches have proven their effectiveness in characterizing facial expressions on static and frontal faces.
-However, facial expression analysis in natural interaction situations (i.e. unconstrained pose settings) is a complex issue.
-It requires algorithms to be invariant to head pose variations (involving in-plane and out-of-plane rotations) and large head displacements (involving large in-plane translations).
-To do so, face alignment approaches are used to bring the face into an ideal setting (typically, a frontal pose).
-Eye registration is the most popular strategy in near frontal-view databases.
-The limit of this approach is that eyes must be detected well in the first place.
-Extensions considering more landmarks are supposed to provide a greater stability when individual landmarks are poorly detected.
-Methods based on 2D features \cite{schaefer2006image} are suitable for the analysis of near-frontal facial expressions in the presence of limited head motions.
-But, they do not cope well with occlusions and out-of-plane rotations.
-Recent approaches propose a robust landmark-based registration using 3D models \cite{hassner2015effective} to generate natural face images in a frontal pose.
-Compared to 2D approaches, 3D approaches reduce the deformations of the face when facial expressions occur.
+All these approaches have proven their effectiveness in characterizing facial expressions on static frontal faces, but they are rarely evaluated under uncontrolled conditions.
+In situations of natural interactions, facial expression analysis remains a complex problem.
+It requires the solutions to be invariant to head pose variations (i.e., in-plane and out-of-plane rotations) and large head displacements (i.e., large in-plane translations).
+To deal with this issue, two major approaches exist: landmark-based approaches and landmark-free approaches.

+\pierre{\textbf{Landmark-based approches}} Landmark-based approaches \cite{zhang2018joint, hu2017learning} \cite{acharya2018covariance} are probably the most popular.
+They rely on facial landmarks to bring the face into a canonical configuration, typically a frontal head pose.
+Eye registration is the most popular strategy for near-frontal view.
+However, the eyes must be detected accurately in the first place.
+Extensions considering more landmarks are supposed to provide better stability when individual landmarks are poorly detected.
+Registration approaches based on 2D features \cite{schaefer2006image} are suitable for near-frontal facial expression analysis in the presence of limited head movements, but they encounter issues during occlusions and out-of-plane rotations.
+Registration based on 3D models can be used to generate natural facial images in a frontal head pose \cite{hassner2015effective}.
+Compared to 2D approaches, 3D approaches reduce facial deformation artifacts when facial expressions occur \cite{allaert2018impact}. \pierre{However, 3D approaches are not yet widely used.
+The lack of suitable data and available models made it difficult to include them in this study.} Since all these approaches are based on facial landmarks, an accurate localization of these landmarks is critical.
+Poor localization is likely to impact the entire recognition process.